Shell to build world's largest hydrogen electrolysis plant at Rheinland refinery

-Royal Dutch Shell plc (The Hague, the Netherlands; www.shell.com) and ITM Power will build the world’s largest hydrogen electrolysis plant at Rheinland refinery, Germany.
+Royal Dutch Shell and ITM Power will build the world’s largest hydrogen electrolysis plant at Rheinland refinery, Germany.
 With a peak capacity of 10 megawatts, the hydrogen will be used for the processing and upgrading of products at the refinery’s Wesseling site as well as testing the technology and exploring application in other sectors.

 The European partner consortium of Shell, ITM Power, SINTEF, thinkstep and Element Energy has now secured €10 million in funding from the European “Fuel Cell Hydrogen Joint Undertaking”.
 The project’s total investment, including integration into the refinery, is approximately €20 million.